sowebio/acmemgr.sh/README.md

 ## Architecture (modular view)

-This a modular view how **acmemgr.sh** works.
+This a modular view how **`acmemgr.sh`** works.

-The CERTIFICATE DISTRIBUTION SERVER host only :
+The CERTIFICATE DISTRIBUTION SERVER host only:

-- Two scripts : acme.sh and acmemgr.sh;
+- Two scripts : `acme.sh` and `acmemgr.sh`;
-- One database file, acmemgr.db, in a comma delimited text format;
+- One database file, `acmemgr.db`, in a comma delimited text format;
 - One directory holding all certificates;
 - As many subdirectories as registrars DNS-01 accounts;
 - As many customizable scripts as needed to reload services and copy certificates.

-For a more detailed view at the file level, see below the "Multi-accounts tree example" section.
+For a more detailed view at the file level, see below the "[Multi-accounts tree example](#multi-accounts-tree-example)" section.

 ![Modular view](./doc/acmemgr.fig2.png)